 The Internet of Things (IoT) plays a crucial role in modernizing agriculture and enhancing productivity in several ways:

-5. Supply Chain Optimization: IoT solutions track agricultural products’ movement and storage conditions throughout the supply chain.
+Supply Chain Optimization: IoT solutions track agricultural products’ movement and storage conditions throughout the supply chain.
 From farm to fork, sensors monitor factors like temperature, humidity, and storage conditions, ensuring product quality and safety while minimizing waste and losses.
+This real-time monitoring helps businesses make eco-friendly choices and promote a more sustainable supply chain.

 2. Smart Homes